 The biggest crimes stand in the open; what prevents people from seeing them is simply their size and the fact that they are crimes.
 We can’t believe that such large evils are possible.
 They have to be explicable some other way.
 And so we notice them for only the blink of an eye, immediately conjuring a rationalization to save ourselves from the sight.

 It’s really terribly impressive: Toss a fact at a human who can’t bear to see it and he/she will devise a passable escape in a fraction of a second.
 Cut the first escape down and a second will follow in another second or two.
-Humans are brilliant thinkers when things get serious, and not just the “smart” ones – the most mundane intellect can do this shockingly well.
+Humans are brilliant thinkers when things get serious, and not just the “smart” ones – a merely mundane intellect can do this shockingly well.

 Can you imagine what we could do if we applied that brain-power to something better than defending our blindness?